omkaark/spotty/Readme.md

 ## What is it?

-Spotty is a Spot Container Orchestrator that I am prototyping.
+Spotty is a Spot Container Orchestrator that I am building.
 I have a lot more infra explorations and this tool simplifies my dev workflow.

 Yes...
 I know...
 Kubernetes and a bunch of other tools let people do this.
-So why did I build it? for fun!
-There is more than meets the eye when building something like this and I learned a lot.
-I have a lot more in the pipeline and that will be out in due time.
+So why did I build it?
+Spotty makes non-critical infrastructure cheaper, provisioning simpler and setup faster.

 The following is a guide that provides step-by-step instructions on how to set up and run self-hosted Spotty.